pageofswrds/react-marking-menu/README.md

 1. **Focus** - User tabs to the trigger element
 2. **Press and hold arrow key(s)** - Single key for cardinal directions (N/E/S/W), two keys for diagonals (NE/SE/SW/NW)
-3. **Menu appears** - Same visual feedback as pointer interaction (after 150ms threshold)
+3. **Menu appears** - Same visual feedback as pointer interaction
-4. **Multi-key sliding window** - Pressing additional keys uses the most recent 2 keys (e.g., holding Up+Right+Down uses Right+Down for SE)
-5. **Direction latching** - When releasing a multi-key combo, the direction is locked even if keys release slightly apart
-6. **Release to execute** - Releasing all keys executes the selected action
+4. **Release to execute** - Releasing all keys executes the selected action

 This interaction pattern is faster than traditional menus once learned, and is especially powerful for touch interfaces, creative applications, and **fully accessible for keyboard-only users**.